Meg Gehlen Nodzon

 Senior Program Officer

-Meg currently chairs the governance committee serves of Cookie Cart, is vice-president on the University of St. Thomas Alumni Board of Directors and is the immediate-past chair of the University of St. Thomas College of Arts and Sciences Board of Advisors.
+Meg currently chairs the governance committee of Cookie Cart, is vice-president of the University of St. Thomas Alumni Board of Directors and is the immediate-past chair of the University of St. Thomas College of Arts and Sciences Board of Advisors.
 She also chairs a task force on national the Catholic Schools affinity group with FADICA (Foundations and Donors Interested in Catholic Activities).

 Prior to joining GHR in 2013, Meg served as Director of Development at the MacPhail Center for Music and held various positions at The Saint Paul Chamber Orchestra.
 Meg earned a master’s degree from Hamline University and a bachelor’s degree in communications from the University of St. Thomas.